alexrobincrabbe/build_a_treehouse/README.md

 <br>

 - The primary font [handlee](https://fonts.google.com/specimen/Handlee) was chosen to give a more informal feel to the website.
-It is used for the body of the text and the logo, because it is stylized, but still easy to read.
+It is used for the body of the text and the logo, because it is stylised, but still easy to read.

-- The secondary font [caveat](https://fonts.google.com/specimen/Caveat) was chosen to compliment and contrast the primary font.
-It is used for the header, footer, and headings, but not for the logo, as I wanted the logo to stand out and be clear.
+- The secondary font [caveat](https://fonts.google.com/specimen/Caveat) was chosen to complement and contrast the primary font.
+It is used for the header, footer and headings, but not for the logo, as I wanted the logo to stand out and be clear.

 ### Icons
 <div align="center">